Principal's Note - Jan 13, 2023

 Behavioral Health, Resilience, and Trauma Awareness

 Socially, mentally, and spiritually, teenagers face a variety of pressures and stressors each day.
 Despite these pressures, it is still families who can influence teens the most, and “The 5 Love Languages of Teenagers” equips parents to make the most of that opportunity.
-Click here to for more information.
+Click here (link is external)to for more information.

 Testing Information & Quarter 2 Testing Windows